DmSturgill/DmSturgill/README.md

--  Hi, I’m @DmSturgill
--  I’m interested in ...
--  I’m currently learning ...
--  I’m looking to collaborate on ...
--  How to reach me ...

 - 👋 Hello my name is Dennis and I am currently working as a Mechanical Systems Programmer using the Axon language to perform various Analysis and Fault Detection on large amounts of Electrical metering data (kilowatts!🔌)